-This course includes a midterm given during Week 6, and a final exam during the last week of the course.
+This course includes a midterm given during Week 7, and a final exam during the last week of the course (Week 11).
 These exams are open book.
 Combined, they make up 35% of the course grade (midterm 15%; final 20%).
 The final exam is not cumulative in the traditional sense, but it will draw on the EOH disciplines content in the Toxicology, Exposure Science, and EOH Epidemiology modules.
+Use of Artificial Intelligence (AI) tools (such as, but not limited to, ChatGPT, Copilot, etc.) during exams is prohibited.